bahman7891/Amazon_Review_Classification/README.md

 3rd notebook (Project_ML_NLP_Bahman_Roostaei-3) is for bag of words for DVD reviews.

 4th notebook (Project_ML_NLP_Bahman_Roostaei-4) is for bag of bi-grams for DVD reviews.

+The details and discussions are inside the notebook.
+However the model comparison shows that gradient boosting results in a very high F1 score and the best ROC curve (in the case of regression).
+Based on this support vector does not seem to be necessary although we have tried and concluded that svc does not improve the gradient boosting.